 When should you worry about puppy diarrhea?

-One or two rounds of poops is generally nothing to worry about, as this can happen from benign causes like stress.
-If you see your pet straining or making frequent piles with no end in sight however, you should seek veterinary care.
+One or two rounds of poops are generally nothing to worry about, as this can happen from benign causes like stress.
+If you see your pet straining or making frequent piles with no end in sight, however, you should seek veterinary care.
 You should also seek help if you notice anything coming out in your pet’s poop, as that could point to a possible cause or secondary diagnosis.

 It can be normal for puppies to have diarrhea in certain cases, like if they are under stress, just went through deworming, could be dealing with an illness, or if they are getting used to a new diet.
 Keeping contextual awareness top of mind helps pet parents determine what’s normal and what might warrant a vet visit.

 What are the early signs of parvo in puppies?

 Parvo can look different from pet to pet.
 Understanding the range of symptoms is key for early detection and support.
 Common early signs of parvovirus include bloating, loss of appetite, lethargy, fever or hypothermia (or, low body temperature), and loose stools.
 This can result in frequent blood diarrhea, vomiting, and loss of appetite.

 What if my puppy has diarrhea but acts normal?

 If your pet has diarrhea but is acting normal, they could very well be experiencing nervous poops or reacting to a recent diet change, if you’ve just done one.
 If the problem persists past the next few stools, veterinary care may be needed to get to the bottom of the problem.